sidneyaguirre/Basic_ML/README.md

-# Introductory Course of Machine Learning.
+# Labs from the introductory course of Machine Learning.

 ### Topics: